Commands

 When using netstat -p if the PID and name aren't shown, it's because the process is owned by another user.
 Running the command with sudo could show this information

-• List capabilities of all binary files
+• List the capabilities of all binary files

-• Modify users, groups and passwords
+• Modify users, groups, and passwords

 Last updated